florianingerl/com.florianingerl.util.regex/README.md

 Download the library from [Maven central](https://mvnrepository.com/artifact/com.github.florianingerl.util/regex).

 Alternatively, download this repository and build the library yourself with Ant or Maven.

+## Contribute
+Contributions are welcome.
+Just open up a new issue where you describe a bug or a feature request.

 ## Links
 * [Regular Expressions tutorial](http://www.regular-expressions.info/tutorial.html)